JockLawrie/Schemata.jl/README.md

 3. Handle Dates.

 4. Pre and post-enforcement transformations: more power for converting the data you have into the data you want.
+Better handled with `DataStreams`?

 5. Implement `intrarow_constraints` for `TableSchema`.